 - Moriarty gets two in "The Great Game".
 His first appearance has him masquerade as "Jim from IT", the obviously gay boyfriend of Molly which retrospectively shows how capable he is at being Hidden in Plain Sight, while his second appearance has him introduce himself while holding John hostage with a suicide-vest, being alternatively affable and menacing, in addition to establishing him as a complete sociopath and Sherlock's Evil Counterpart.

 : That's what people DO!

-- Irene Adler gets an particularly memorable one.
+- Irene Adler gets an particularly memorable one in "A Scandal in Belgravia".
 The audience sees her debating a variety of dresses to wear for her eventual run-in with Sherlock, only to be sitting completely naked when he finally does show up.
 In addition to establishing her as The Tease, it shows her as smart enough to realise that by giving him absolutely nothing to read, she could completely throw off his Sherlock Scan altogether.
 Furthermore, when they're later held hostage and Sherlock is forced to figure out the code her safe at gunpoint, he does so because she knew that he'd size her up, the code being her measurements.

 - Every single person on 24 gets one of these, to the extent that Television Without Pity has started timing how many seconds it takes a new castmember to establish their character.
 (The record is Morris O'Brien, at 4.)

 - Throwing almost all Power Rangers cliches out the window, the opening of Power Rangers in Space had the Red Ranger Andros infiltrating the Council of Evil wearing a concealing cloak.
 He was working to get information on this "Grand Plan" being set up by the council.
 After being discovered, he fought his way out and escaped.
 No prior Ranger was this devious or bold as to try something like that.
 Said cloak later becomes his Iconic Outfit in both teamup episodes he appears in.